h2oai/residuals-vis/residuals/vis/tasks.md

 + improve tooltips for independent variables
 + abstract color palettes into config from scatterplot.js and d3ExplodingBoxplot.js
 + style y-axis label like scatterplots on residuals vis
 + improve boxplot width when there are a small number of classes --> make narrower boxes and a narrower plot overall ? hide x-axis baseline?
++ add name property for axis variable config to replace label